 Electric May Be the Future

 One of the upsides to electric trucks is that the fuel source is so versatile.
 Electricity can be obtained through hydro, wind, and solar, but also through nonrenewables such as coal and even diesel.
 Because of the abundance of sources, a shortage in one will only result in a minor increase in price per kilowatt-hour.
-Electric trucks may be a better investment now more than ever.
+Electric trucks may be a better investment now more than ever to be prepared for any gas shortage in the future.

 Other fuels such as natural gas and hydrogen may also be in the cards, but it is possible that those pipelines may also one day be hacked and shut off temporarily, whereas for electric vehicles all you truly need is a portable generator and a compatible fuel source to keep moving.